Skip to main content

 Regret

-While you are drunk your sense of right and wrong and your judgement may not work so well.
+When you are drunk, your sense of right and wrong can change.
+Your judgement may not work so well.

 This can lead to behaviours that you may regret.
 You may wish you could turn back the clock and avoid some of the consequences of your actions.